Tel Aviv: where the future is being made

 There’s a vibrancy about Tel Aviv, a youthful buzz, that has long made it Israel’s most exciting and forward-thinking destination.
 It’s perhaps no surprise that this city on the shores of the eastern Mediterranean has become a hub of innovation – and a popular destination for those embarking on a virtual trip as part of the Porsche Travel Experience.
 It’s believed it has the most entrepreneurs, angel investors, incubators and investors per capita in the world, a place where start-ups are sprouting at a dizzying rate.
 And it’s what has encouraged Porsche Digital, since 2018, to scout for talented start-ups in Israel’s most exciting city.

 At the last count, there were some 7,000 start-ups in this fertile breeding ground they call The Big Orange.
-Tech giants from all over the world are setting up operations in ‘Silicon Wadi’, the name given to the high-tech hub centred around Tel Aviv – a region ranked second only to the USA in global terms when it comes to developments in cyber security. as far as cool places to travel to are concerned, few cities can touch Tel Aviv.
+Tech giants from all over the world are setting up operations in ‘Silicon Wadi’, the name given to the high-tech hub centred around Tel Aviv – a region ranked second only to the USA in global terms when it comes to developments in cyber security.
+But, as far as cool places to travel to are concerned, few cities can touch Tel Aviv.
 When Silicon Wadi’s new breed of tech operative aren’t working, they’re enjoying a spot of R&R in this fashionable lifestyle metropolis.

-Jerusalem is little more than 90 away – a destination, perhaps, for another Porsche Travel Experience – but Tel Aviv feels more like a vision of the future than the historic sights of the Holy Land.
+Jerusalem is little more than 90 minutes drive away – a destination, perhaps, for another Porsche Travel Experience – but Tel Aviv feels more like a vision of the future than the historic sights of the Holy Land.
 New skyscrapers are being built everywhere, while the high-tech belt in the north of the city is growing rapidly.
 Head to the bustling centre and you immediately feel the vibe of the Near East.
 It’s a place that feels like it is having a loud conversation with itself, a clamour created by beeping car horns and the excited hum of fun-loving citizens and visitors alike.
 It cultivates a creative atmosphere, drawing in people from all over the world, especially the under-30s.
-Many down – and party – in Neve Zadek, the new, trendy neighbourhood in the city.
+Many settle down – and party – in Neve Zadek, the new, trendy neighbourhood in the city.

 Go boldly into the night